- How to Access Panorama

 It’s important to give your team Panorama access.
 Learn more about Setting up User Permissions in Panorama which is done through the Account menu where you can help provide your team with full or partial permissions Panorama access.

-Setting Up EFT for Panorama Global Fund Disbursements
+Setting Up EFT for Frontstream Global Fund Disbursements

-To set up EFT for funds processed through Panorama Global Fund (PGF) please allow up to 5 business days for our Finance Team to vet your information.
+To set up EFT for funds processed through Frontstream Global Fund (FGF) please allow up to 5 business days for our Finance Team to vet your information.
 Please note that funds can only be deposited into a bank account owned by the non-profit organization associated with the EIN registered to your Panorama account.

 Once you start receiving funds from your fundraising initiatives, view your Disbursement Report in Panorama to view a breakdown of each payment.